The complete MVP app checklist

 - If you could ship only one feature, which one proves the idea?

-- What are you deliberately leaving out of v1?
+- What are you deliberately leaving out of v1, on purpose?

 3. Find the riskiest assumption

-- What has to be true for this to succeed that you're least sure of?
+- What has to be true for this to succeed that you are least sure of?

 - Can you test that assumption without building the whole thing?

-- What's the cheapest experiment that would change your mind?
+- What is the cheapest experiment that would change your mind?

 4. Build vs. buy vs. fake